 Leftover boiled chicken recycled into a quick pasta dish that is as aromatic as it is tasty.
 The sauce is simple and light — extra virgin olive oil, minced garlic, roughly chopped fresh sweet basil, chopped sun-dried tomatoes and lemon juice.
 But it is the feta that really makes this dish so delightful.
 The next time you make a pasta dish, give Parmesan a rest and top the noodles with feta instead.
 The briny cheese really does wonders.

-- 1/3 c. of roughly chopped fresh sweet basil
+- 1/3 cup fresh sweet basil roughly chopped

 - Heat the olive oil in a pan.

 - Add the garlic and cook gently just until starting to brown.

 - Throw in the basil and sun-dried tomatoes.
 Stir.
 Cook for half a minute.

 - Add the chicken, stir to coat with oil, sprinkle with salt and pepper and cook, with occasional stirring, just until heated through.

 - Add the pasta.
 Toss until heated through.

 - Turn off the heat.
 Add the lemon juice and feta.
 Stir and toss a few times.

 - Garnish with more feta and basil before serving.